 Axid AR Side Effects

-Note: This page contains information about the side effects of nizatidine.
-Some of the dosage forms included on this document may not apply to the brand name Axid AR.
+Note: This document contains side effect information about nizatidine.
+Some of the dosage forms listed on this page may not apply to the brand name Axid AR.

 For the Consumer

 Applies to nizatidine: oral capsules, oral tablets for